Okay, so I’m a total fraud.

 But look, I’ve no time to feel sorry for myself.
 Get inside.
 Get warm.
 Self-loathing, later.

-I step into the pub – and everything goes white.
+I step into the pub – and everything turns to thick fog.

 “You have a room with us, sir?
 Ah yes.
 Shall I lead you there, because it looks like you can’t see?
 Hah.
-Aren’t glasses a pain when they do that?
 And yes, it is lovely and warm in here.
 Only in here, though.
-The heating upstairs doesn’t come on for another 2 hours.”
+The rest of the pub is like a tomb where sunlight and joy both went to die.
+The heating upstairs doesn’t come on for another 2 hours, so it’s there’s a good chance you’ll die if you stay in your room, or indeed do anything except set yourself on fire.
+Ah.
+Anyway, here’s your key.”

 I follow the darker blob through the brighter blobs around me, reaching out a hand to feel my way along the edges of tables, doors and, judging from the proximity of a stifled giggle, someone’s head.
 Then I’m clumping up stairs.
 It’s getting cooler – which is great, because a hole is clearing at the bottom of my spectacles and if I tip my head back like I’m limbo-dancing, I can see where I’m going.